elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - `S3COMMAND_CONFIG_FILE` is now used as the config file path for all s3cmd executions in `manage-s3-bucket.sh`.
 Previously the `--abort` flag did not use it and instead defaulted to `${HOME}/.s3cfg`.
+- Harbor signing issue were notary certificate was invalid.
+- Harbor secrets can now be set from environment variables.